Deputies shot through restaurant window; sheriff blames hate

 President Donald Trump called the slain deputies "HEROES" in a tweet sharing his condolences with their friends, families and colleagues.

 Sgt.
-Noel Ramirez, 30, and Deputy Taylor Lindsey, 25, were killed as they got food at the Ace China restaurant in Trenton, about 35 miles (56 kilometers) west of Gainesville.
+Noel Ramirez, 30, and Deputy Taylor Lindsey, 25, were killed while getting food at the Ace China restaurant in Trenton, about 35 miles (56 kilometers) west of Gainesville.

 The shooter, found dead in a car outside, was identified as John Hubert Highnote, 58, of Bell, a small town just up the road.